Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 For each client-side async method, a corresponding `on<MethodName>Reply` pure virtual function, where `<MethodName>` is the capitalized D-Bus method name, is generated in the generated proxy class.
 This function is the callback invoked when the D-Bus method reply arrives, and must be provided a body by overriding it in the implementation class.

-So in the specific example above, the tool will generate a `Concatenator_proxy` class similar to one shown in a [dedicated section above](#concatenator-client-glueh), with the difference that it will also generate an additional `virtual void onConcatenateReply(const sdbus::Error* error, const std::string& concatenatedString);` method, which we shall override in derived `ConcatenatorProxy`.
+So in the specific example above, the tool will generate a `Concatenator_proxy` class similar to one shown in a [dedicated section above](#concatenator-client-glueh), with the difference that it will also generate an additional `virtual void onConcatenateReply(std::optional<sdbus::Error> error, const std::string& concatenatedString);` method, which we shall override in the derived `ConcatenatorProxy`.

 #### Generating std:future-based async methods